 [Updated] Tips for better skin during perimenopause and menopause

 The menopause can play havoc with skin, causing sensitivity, acne and dryness.
-In aid of World Menopause Day (October 18), we reveal how you can help clients manage the symptoms by switching them to a regime designed to nourish oestrogen-depleted complexions.
+We reveal how you can help clients manage the symptoms by switching them to a regime designed to nourish oestrogen-depleted complexions.

 Why is menopause in the spotlight?

-“This nosedive in hormones causes havoc with the body as it struggles to rebalance and it affects absolutely everything – wellbeing, mood, sleep, digestion, sex drive, energy, memory and, of course, the skin,” explains Tracy Tamaris, director of education at the International Institute of Anti-Ageing (IIAA), which distributes vitamin A-rich skincare range Environ.
+“This nosedive in hormones causes havoc with the body as it struggles to rebalance and it affects absolutely everything – wellbeing, mood, sleep, digestion, sex drive, energy, memory and, of course, the skin,” explains Tracy Tamaris, co-founder of the International Institute of Anti-Ageing (IIAA), which distributes vitamin A-rich skincare range Environ.

 How does perimenopause affect the skin?

-With there being a staggering “51 different symptoms of menopause, including one where it feels as if ants are crawling on your skin”, according to Spire Nottingham Hospital menopause specialist Dr Joanne Hobson, the change will affect everyone differently, which means you need to be responsive in your approach to treating clients in salon.
+With there being a staggering “51 different symptoms of menopause, including one where it feels as if ants are crawling on your skin”, according to The Menopause Consortium’s clinical lead director Dr Joanne Hobson, the change will affect everyone differently, which means you need to be responsive in your approach to treating clients in salon.